stevedoesitall/stats/README.md

 # Blast Stats (Summary)

-Tool for retrieving both aggregated stats via /blast API is used to retrive all sent blasts from the past 30 days.
-The /stats API is then called to retrive standard response data, such as opens and clicks, while also calculating open rate, click rate, etc.
+Tool for retrieving both aggregated stats via /blast API is used to retrieve all sent blasts from the past 30 days.
+The /stats API is then called to retrieve standard response data, such as opens and clicks, while also calculating open rate, click rate, etc.

 # Blast Stats (Detail)